 The Board comprises the Vice-President, Medical Director Education and Training, Editor and Medical Director Professional Practice of the Faculty ex-officio, the President and Medical Director Membership and Business ex-officio, eight elected members and not more than four co-opted members.
 The elected members are elected by Fellows in good standing on the electoral roll of the appropriate Faculty.
 They are elected for a fixed term of three years and must be Fellows of the College in good standing.

-If you have any items you would like raised at the next meeting of the Faculty Board, please write to Clinical Radiology Vice-President, via the Research and Academic Administrator at The Royal College of Radiologists.
+If you have any items you would like raised at the next meeting of the Faculty Board, please write to Clinical Radiology Vice-President, via the Policy and Academic Research Co-ordinator at The Royal College of Radiologists.